Lodestone has a development philosophy that is encapsulated in our statement:

-The ore body outcrops at the surface and is hosted within soft rock with an average magnetite content of 25%; this together with the introduction of “Dry grinding technology” from Germany, will result in significantly reduced capital and operating costs, with reduced reliance upon water for processing, unlike all other market competitors.
+The ore body outcrops at the surface and is hosted within soft rock with an average magnetite content of 25%; this together with the introduction of “dry grinding technology” from Germany, will result in significantly reduced capital and operating costs, with reduced reliance upon water for processing, unlike all other market competitors.

-The mine is well situated with access to abundant transport infrastructure connecting to South Australian port facilities and with an available experienced local workforce nearby.
+The mine site is well situated with access to abundant transport infrastructure connecting to South Australian port facilities and with an available experienced local workforce nearby.

 The company is seeking investment in tranches to complete Feasibility Studies and to commence to establish the mine and production by mid 2022.

 Rewards Strategy - The primary aim of the enterprise is to generate strong positive cash flow to support the region and the enterprise and strong dividends that repay the initial investment many times over.
-Of course private share sales are always possible too.
-Rewards via a trade sale pursuant to attractive offers, will always be evaluated by the board but is not the primary aim of the board.
+Of course, private share sales are always possible too.
+Rewards via a trade sale pursuant to attractive offers, will always be evaluated by the Board but is not the primary aim of the Board.

 Supporting the Pastoral Industry and Rural Communities

 The Lodestone Director's lifelong experience in developing projects in harmony with all stakeholders, understand the importance of caring for the community and industries in our sphere of operations.
 Lodestone will always support the local community and industries and has already initiated several activities toward this end.
 These include:

 Engaging local pastoralists to assist in roadworks, drilling support and rehabilitation works.

 Undertaking charity events, an example being one that recently raising nearly $30,000 for the Royal Flying Doctor through benefit dinners, with funds to go to the local area including the RFDS clinic on the pastoral station close to our Olary Creek operations.